KULeuven-MICAS/snitch_cluster/target/snitch_cluster/README.md

-# SNAX Cluster Target
+# Snitch/SNAX Cluster Target

 ## Details
 The Snitch cluster target (`target/snitch_cluster`) is a simple RTL testbench around a SNAX cluster.
 It is still the same as the Snitch cluster but with SNAX modifications.
 The cluster can be configured using a config file.
-By default, the config file which will be picked up is `target/snitch_cluster/cfg/default.hsjon`.
+By default, the config file which will be picked up is `target/snitch_cluster/cfg/default.hjson`.

 The configuration parameters are documented using JSON schema.
 Documentation for the schema and available configuration options can be found in `docs/schema-doc/snitch_cluster/`).